Mortgage rate forecast for next week (June 12-16)

 What are today’s mortgage rates?

-Mortgage rates are rising, but borrowers can usually find a better deal by shopping around.
+Mortgage rates are rising, but borrowers can almost always find a better deal by shopping around.
 Connect with a mortgage lender to find out exactly what rate you qualify for.

 1Today's mortgage rates are based on a daily survey of select lending partners of The Mortgage Reports.
 Interest rates shown here assume a credit score of 740.
 See our full loan assumptions here.